ProteinDesignLab/protein_seq_des/seq_des/util/README.md

 To use a resfile, create a new `.txt` where you specify all the flags.
 Then run:

     python3 run.py --pdb pdbs/3mx7_gt.pdb --resfile txt/resfiles/<name of a resfile>.txt

-If you wish to use the `TPIKAA` and `TNOTAA` commands to set up an initial sequence (and avoid running the baseline model), turn on the **randomize** mode:

-    python3 run.py --pdb pdbs/3mx7_gt.pdb --resfile txt/resfiles/<name of a resfile>.txt --randomize 0

 ## List of Functions